Treatment

 Booking your Allergan products consultation at Bar Beauty Medical

-If you are ready to skip the marketing and have a real conversation about what the Allergan Aesthetics portfolio can — and cannot — do for your skin, our RN team is here for it.
+If you are ready to skip the marketing and have a real conversation about what the Allergan Aesthetics portfolio can, and cannot, do for your skin, our RN team is here for it.
 New-patient consultations include a full facial analysis, photographic baseline, honest discussion of alternatives, and a written plan with transparent pricing.
 There is no obligation to treat on the day of consultation, and we will tell you when a different treatment, a different timeline, or no treatment at all is the right answer.